matt-curtis/zemel/README.md

 func localName(is: StringSource) throws -> Bool
 ```

-and the second around its attributes.
+and the second around its attributes:

 ```swift
 func attribute(exists: Name) throws -> Bool